gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 He didn’t reply.
 After a pause, he said, "Tina, I'm sorry."

 A tear rolled down from his eye.
-He started crying.
-He didn’t utter a word for the next few minutes, just cried.
+He didn’t utter a word for the next few minutes.
 She too felt the emotions.

 He recomposed himself, and said the same thing, "I'm sorry."